 Regional American food

 Spain may be a relatively small country by global standards, but it has a wide variety of food.
 Coastal regions use more seafood while inland is more meat-based.
-There are stews, roasts and larger dishes like paella to enjoy with others as a main.
+There are stews like Catalan fish stew and fabada Asturiana, roasts and larger dishes like paella and fideua to enjoy with others as a main.

-Then there are tapas dishes that are perfect for bar-hopping, or put a few together to make a meal (start with what are tapas to learn more).
+Then there are tapas dishes that are perfect for bar-hopping, or put a few together to make a meal.
+I’d suggest starting with what are tapas and add some simple ideas like pan con tomate and Spanish garlic shrimp.
 Having lived in Spain a couple times, it will always be a favorite and that’s reflected in the number of dishes you’ll find here.
 Included within this are some Catalan regional dishes.

 I’m sure the whole British v Scottish thing is a bit confusing for most people, but as a Scot there is a difference.
 Scotland is a country/region within the UK (the country within a country is in itself confusing, but we won’t go there).